sts10/compound-passphrase-list-safety-checker/readme.markdown

 NOTE: 1Password's software, as far as I know, does NOT allow users to generate random passphrase without punctuation between words.
 Users _must_ choose to separate words with a period, hyphen, space, comma, or underscore.
 So these findings do NOT constitute a security issue with 1Password.

-## 1Password: An example and suggestion
+## An example

-The aim of the `find_words_to_remove` function is to remove the fewest number of these bad words to make the list compound-safe.
+The aim of the tool is to  is to remove the fewest number of these bad words to make the list compound-safe (see the `find_words_to_remove` function).
 When I ran it on the 1Password wordlist, I got 498 words back, which I dumped in to `scrap-lists-of-compound-words-and-components/words_to_remove_from_agile_list.txt`.

 Then the `make_clean_list` function removes these 498 words, giving us the list found in `word_lists/agile_words.txt.compound-safe`, a list of 17,830 words compound-safe words.

 Now, we should note that reducing the length of the list from 18,328 words to 17,830 has a cost.
 Given 1Password's current list of 18,328 words, when a user adds one of these words to their passphrase, they're adding about 14.162 bits of entropy to their passphrase.
 Using the shortened, compound-safe 17,830 word list, each randomly generated word would add about 14.122 bits to the passphrase.
 Of course, Agile Bits/1Password could replace the 498 words while keeping the list compound-safe.

+## A caveat

+We've explored "two-word compounding", where two words are actually one, but is there a possibility of a three-word compounding -- where three words become two?
+This tool does NOT currently check for this, so I can't actually guarantee that the lists outputted by the tool are completely compound-safe.

 ## To do

 - Use multiple threads to speed up the process.
 - Make the command line text output during the process cleaner and more professional-looking.
 - Make the Rust code simpler and/or more idiomatic.
+- Explore the caveat listed above.

+## Lingering questions

-A question: Given a word list that is not compound safe, calculate the probability of generating a non-safe pair in a passphrase.
-Part two: Given this probability, calculate the revised bits-per-word of the list.
+1a.
+Given a word list that is not compound safe, calculate the probability of a compounding (generating a non-safe pair in a passphrase)?
+1b.
+Given this probability, does it make sense, or is it useful, to calculate a revised bits-per-word measure of the list?
+(For the record I think this would be harmful, but I pose it here for inspiration.)